Egg Size Converter: A Scientific & Heartfelt Guide

 • • Insufficient binding

-• Room temperature: US recipes often specify this; UK eggs from fridge need 30 min
+• Room temperature: US recipes often specify this; UK eggs need 30 min out of fridge

 • Free-range variations: Can vary ±10% in size, always weigh for accuracy